abinashgit005/hashnode-backup/clqnwcgsh000m08iaboztgw23.md

 1. when we create a configuration file to privision our infrastructure, terrafom automatically create a terraform.tfstate file in the local workspace to manage the record.
 It also determine which part already has been created and which part terraform should create.

-2. It records all the resources we have provisioned with terraform in a JSON format with in the terraform.tfstate file as a representation of the real world(here it means the the resources we craeted in the cloud provider).
+2. It records all the resources we have provisioned with terraform in a JSON format with in the terraform.tfstate file as a representation of the real world(here it means the the resources we created in the cloud provider).

 Caution